 What is the deadline?

-The financial aid priority deadline for Leeward Community College is April 1.
+At Leeward Community College, the financial aid priority deadline is March 1 for every academic year.
 The Financial Aid Office continues to process applications until funds are depleted and until the end of the academic year.

 When are applications available?